Review of Recent Employment Developments in Ireland 26/8/2016Posted in : Fortnightly Review of Recent Employment Developments on 26 August 2016

 Highlights this week: We're all going to have to work longer because we can't afford to retire.
 Indeed, the Department of Jobs, Enterprise and Innovation is to ask the Workplace Relations Commission to prepare a code of practice around the issue of longer working, so it's official.
 Fortunately for most of our readers, HR skills are the most transferable of the professions.

 Did you know that the Irish Constitution states, “In particular, the State recognises that by her life within the home, woman gives to the State a support without which the common good cannot be achieved...
-The State
+The State shall, therefore, endeavour to ensure that mothers shall not be obliged by economic necessity to

 Already a subscriber?